Aikatsu Stars!: Characters

-Rola is Yume's classmate who comes from a long line of musicians, with her father being a violinist and her mother being a pianist.
+Laura is Yume's classmate who comes from a long line of musicians, with her father being a violinist and her mother being a pianist.
 She is caring and has a strong sense of justice, but hates losing and can sometimes act before thinking.
 A Cool type idol, her theme color is blue, and she is a Flower Song Class student.